 Our site has been operating since January 26, 2013 and the quality speaks for itself.

 On CLT, committed community members and casual readers all review each other’s work by correcting or respectfully commenting on translation choices.
 While there are occasional omissions, typos, and stylistic variations, we think that our translations have achieved a level of accuracy and readability that we can be proud of.
 No translation on the site is static and they are always improving, so, with your help, they can be even better.

-After four years of reliance on generous support of contributors in a totally volunteer system, the site is trying a new model beginning May 29, 2017.
+After four years of reliance on the generous support of contributors in a total volunteer system, the site began trying a new model beginning May 29, 2017.

 Users are now expected to either contribute financially or through their own translation efforts in order to have full access to the site.
 Read more here about plan specifics.